ducky786/FastPad/JOURNAL.md

 Most of the time spent was on the schematics because it took me a while to find a propper slider online to import in and also due to trying to wire a clean schematic.
 After finishing the schematic I moved to the PCB lay out.
 I wanted a comfortable feel to it so I designed one that I thought would feel the best in my setup.
 I might change the lay out later though if I think a new layout might look better.
 I put the oled screen in the middle.
 I do want the oled screen to be an an angle so it is easier to view at but I am not yet sure How I would tilte the screen on the pcb!

-That was basically the things I worked on today, found the parts I wanted a designed a pcb that was the best.
+That was basically the things I worked on today, found the parts I wanted and designed a pcb that was ideal!
 Tomorrow I want to work on the 3d modle of the macropad case!

 [Time spent this session: 3hrs]